Slash the calories of a classic holiday favorite with a twist using whipped egg whites, making our version light and fluffy.

 |Dietary Fiber||5 g|

-40 oz. canned, chopped sweet potatoes in light syrup, drained
+1 40-ounce can chopped sweet potatoes or yams in light syrup, drained

 2 large egg whites

-Coat a 1 ½-quart baking dish with cooking spray.
-Transfer the sweet potato mixture into the baking dish.
-Into a small bowl, stir together pumpkin seeds, oil, maple syrup, flour, and remaining ¼ teaspoon pumpkin pie spice.
+In a small bowl, stir together the pumpkin seeds, maple syrup, flour, oil, and remaining 1/4 teaspoon pumpkin pie spice.
 Sprinkle over the sweet potatoes.